CT 177

-Route 177 could be considered part of an alternate to Route 10 – follow it from Southington through Plainville, Unionville and Avon to Canton; then turn east on US 44, pick up Route 167 north, and meet Route 10 again in Simsbury.
+Route 177 could be considered part of an alternate to Route 10 – follow it through Plainville, Unionville and Avon to Canton; then turn east on US 44, pick up Route 167 north, and meet Route 10 again in Simsbury.

 CT 177 History